DIY Wainscoting – Part 3 – Installing The Molding

 To set the stopper, place the miter saw in the closed position and place the molding you cut in step 1 against the blade.

-wainscoting - using the cutting jig place molding against closed blade
+cutting wainscoting - using the cutting jig place molding against closed blade

 3- Set The Stopper